 There are no setup fees, and you can also take advantage of a 14-day free trial.

-The main disadvantage of Shopify is that you will be charged extra fees if you use a payment gateway other than Shopify Payments.
+However, the main disadvantage of Shopify is that you will be charged extra fees if you use a payment gateway other than Shopify Payments.

 WooCommerce uses a freemium pricing model, as opposed to Shopify’s traditional pricing.
 WooCommerce and WordPress are both free.
 However, to get started with WooCommerce you’re going to need to pay for the following things: